 Once the bundt cake is baked and cooled, you’ll use a pastry brush to coat the cake with butter and then a dusting of cinnamon and sugar.
 I used coarse sugar, but you can also use regular, granulated sugar. (or powdered sugar for a more “wintery” looking cake!”

 Tips for Making a Bundt Cake

 - Bake at a low temperature for longer to ensure your cake bakes completely but doesn’t burn around the edges.

 - Allow the cake to cool in the bundt pan for at least an hour to cool completely.
 Allowing the cooled cake to sit will make it easier for the cake to come out of the cake pan.

 - This cake will freeze well if covered in plastic wrap.
 Just make sure to bring back to room temperature before serving.

-- At room temperature, this cake can be stored for a couple days in an airtight container.
+- At room temperature, this cake can be stored for a couple of days in an airtight container.